4.8

 Image: ChateauVersailles.fr

-Six bronze-gilded trophies and swords decorate the walls of the War Room.
+Six bronze-gilded trophies and swords decorate the walls of the War Room inside Palace of Versailles.

-Built by Hardouin Mansart, the room was constructed to pay tribute to the French military victories.
+Built by Hardouin Mansart, the room was designed to pay tribute to the French military victories.

-In addition to this structure, the ceiling paintings added by the artist Le Brun pay a similar tribute to these victories which ultimately led to the signing of the peace treaties Nijmegen.
+In addition to this structure, ceiling paintings by the artist Le Brun celebrate these achievements similarly.

 The Peace Room